 Best Seat in the House

 More people at home means more opportunities to get together in front of the television—and with it, a need for more places to sit—making now the perfect time to update your seating arrangements.

 Your choice of seating can influence how the room is used.
 For instance, a full sectional with side recliners pretty much sets the space as a place to watch the game or have a movie night.

 If your theater space is also used for gaming or casual dining, consider lighter chairs so that you can effortlessly rearrange them without damaging your floors.

 Making the Most of Your Spaces

 Like the seating you choose, how you set up your home entertainment spaces goes a long way into determining how versatile they can be.
-With the right kind of media or storage furniture, you can hide away the latest gaming systems, and only pull them out when you’re ready to battle it out on “Overwatch” or “Fortnite”.
+With the right kind of media or storage furniture, you can hide away the latest gaming systems and only pull them out when you’re ready to battle it out on “Overwatch” or “Fortnite.”

 Whatever your needs, now is a great time to take inventory of your entertainment spaces.
-With a little planning—and the right furniture—you can create an entertainment experience that may give cinemas some temporary competition.
+With a bit of planning—and the right furniture—you can create an entertainment experience that may give cinemas some temporary competition.
 Better yet, they can be enjoyed in the comfort and safety of your home for years to come.